Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Proofs for the Covariate Shift Setting

-Finally, in this subsection, we focus on the proof of the averaged local law \eqref{aver_in} in the setting of Theorem \ref{LEM_SMALL}, while the proof of \eqref{aver_in1} is exactly the same.
+\begin{proof} Finally, in this subsection, we focus on the proof of the averaged local law \eqref{aver_in} in the setting of Theorem \ref{LEM_SMALL}, while the proof of the law \eqref{aver_in1} is exactly the same.
 Our proof is similar to that for the anisotropic local law \eqref{aniso_law} in the previous subsection, and we only explain the main differences.
-In analogy to (\ref{eq_comp_F(X)}), we define
+In analogy to equation \eqref{eq_comp_F(X)}), we define

 Under the notations of Definition \ref{defn_interp}, we have proved that $ \wt F(Z^0,z)\prec (np)^{-1/2}$ in Lemma \ref{prop_entry}.
 To illustrate the idea, we again assume that the condition \eqref{3moment} holds in the following proof.
-Using the arguments in Section \ref{sec_Gauss}, analogous to (\ref{eq_comp_selfest}) we only need to prove that for $Z=Z^\theta$, $q=n^{-1/2}Q$, any small constant $c>0$ and fixed $s\in 2\N$,
+Using the arguments in Section \ref{sec_Gauss}, analogous to equation \eqref{eq_comp_selfest} we only need to prove that for $Z=Z^\theta$, $q=n^{-1/2}Q$, any small constant $c>0$, and fixed $s\in 2\N$,

 for $r=4,...,K$, where $K\in \N$ is a large enough constant.
-Similar to \eqref{Amui}, we denote
+Similar to equation \eqref{Amui}, let